ZeroTixDev/Dodge-It/README.md

 # Dodge-It
-A fun game where you beat areas and dodge enemies. also remember always that ZeroTix is noob
+A fun game where you beat areas and dodge enemies. also remember always that ZeroTix is totally noob